kyma-project/api-gateway/docs/user/troubleshooting-guides/03-20-cert-mgt-issuer-not-created.md

 ## Cause

-The Namespace in which the Issuer CR was created is incorrect.
-By default, `cert-management` watches the `default` Namespace for all Issuer CRs.
+The namespace in which the Issuer CR was created is incorrect.
+By default, `cert-management` watches the `default` namespace for all Issuer CRs.

 ## Remedy

-Make sure that you created the Issuer CR in the `default` Namespace.
+Make sure that you created the Issuer CR in the `default` namespace.
 Run:

 ```bash
 kubectl get issuers -A
 ```

-If you want to create the Issuer CR in a different Namespace, adjust the `cert-management` settings during the installation.
+If you want to create the Issuer CR in a different namespace, adjust the `cert-management` settings during the installation.